 Cysts: Large boil-like lumps filled with pus.
 These have the highest risk of permanent scarring, especially if squeezed.

 Mild acne consisting of mainly whiteheads and blackheads can often be treated with common topical benzoyl peroxide preparations, available through chemists/pharmacies without a prescription.
 Moderate to severe acne may require stronger medicines, given in certain combinations, in a specific order, to monitor results.
-Dr Fox recommends that anyone seeking acne treatment online first see a doctor, as is important to rule out other non-acne causes of spots and rashes, as well as diagnose any hormonal disturbances or other conditions that may cause an increase in acne.
+Dr Fox recommends that anyone seeking acne treatment online first see a doctor, as it is important to rule out other non-acne causes of spots and rashes, as well as diagnose any hormonal disturbances or other conditions that may cause an increase in acne.

 Acne treatments can be separated into the following categories: